Lesson 6 - Running a Probabilistic Simulation and Viewing Distribution Results

 What happened?
 Recall from our discussion on time history results that when you right-click on an element to view results, the result display itself is temporary.
 That is, the display is recreated every time your right-click and choose to view it.
 It is not saved by GoldSim (and hence none of the changes that you made are saved).
 Of course, if you are going to bother to makes such changes to a display, you want them to stick around.
 So how do we tell GoldSim to do that?
 We create a Result element.
 Just as we can create a Time History Result element, we can also create a Distribution Result element.

 View the result again (by right-clicking on the Sum, and selecting Distribution Result…).
 Change the view to PDF, and then press the Edit Properties button to view the Distribution Properties.
-Make the two minor changes that we made before (change the color to blue and remove the underscore from the label).
+Make two minor changes (edit the Style to change the color to blue and remove the underscore from the Label).
 Now press the Create Element button at the top of the Properties dialog.
 When you do so, the dialog will change slightly to look like this:

 Note that you can now assign a Name to this element.
 And unlike other element names, this name can have spaces.
 Let’s change it to “Result”.
 Then close the dialog, and you will now see a new element in the graphics pane: